 - 1. Complete the Arts and Sciences Core requirements - 2.
 Complete the Bible and Theology Core requirements - 3.
-Complete all Major, Minor and Concentration courses - 4.
-Accumulate a minimum of 120 semester credits, at least 30 in residence at Grace Christian - 5.
-Earn a minimum cumulative GPA of 2.0
+Complete all Major coursework - 4.
+Accumulate a minimum of 120 semester credits - 5.
+Earn a minimum of 36 upper division credits - 6.
+Earn a minimum cumulative GPA of 2.0 - 7.
+Complete at least 30 credits applied toward the degree in residence at Grace - 8.
+Complete all Major, Minor and Concentration courses with a grade of C- or higher - 9.
+Complete the specified number of credits applied toward the major in residence at Grace

-The following program options are available Online:
+The following B.S. program options are available Online:

 - Business

+- Communication

-- · Criminal Justice
+- Criminal Justice

 - Human Services

 - Leadership and Ministry

 - Psychology